guemues/section-check/README.md

-###Warning
+### Warning
 Do not decrease sleep time.
 It can cause problems on Bilkent University servers.

-Feel free to contact with me for any problems: orcun.gumus@teradata.com
+Feel free to contact with me for any problems: orcun.gumus@epfl.ch